algolia/autocomplete/packages/website/docs/adding-suggested-searches.md

 :::note

 If you don't have a Query Suggestions index yet, follow the guide on [creating a Query Suggestions index](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/how-to/creating-a-query-suggestions-index/js/).
-For learning purposes, you can use the demo application credentials and index name provided in this tutorial.
+For learning purposes, you can use the demo application credentials and index provided in this tutorial.

 :::